 Note: Depending on the business structure you select, you may also need a DBA (“Doing Business As”).
 DBA is a fictitious name different from your business entity name and is sometimes necessary to open a business bank account in certain situations.
 To learn more, check out this article: Understand DBAs and How They May Be Beneficial to Your Small Business.

-Starting a business in Hawaii can incur many expenses, from branding and marketing to real estate and critical equipment.
+Starting a small business in Hawaii can incur many expenses, from branding and marketing to real estate and critical equipment.
+You need to address the financial questions upfront, figuring out where your startup funding will come from and whether you'll require credit to start your business.
 There are several ways to fund your business, depending on your business situation.
 Here are a few options to consider:

-To start a business in Hawaii, you must register your business with a few local agencies.
+When starting a small business in Hawaii, you must register your business with a few local agencies.
 Filing appropriate documents with each agency ensures you're ready to pay local taxes, withhold taxes from your employees' paychecks, or sell specific goods.
 So whether you’re wondering how to get a business license in Hawaii or how to pay business taxes, this next section breaks down some of these critical steps.

 An essential next step is registering your business and filing for necessary licenses, permits, and other employer requirements.
 You must register a business in Hawaii with Hawaii DCCA's Business Registration Division (BREG).
 Pro-tip: If you want to shorten your to-do list, you can now accomplish Steps 7-10 by filing a single application with the State of Hawaii.
 Visit the Hawaii Business Express site to register a business in Hawaii and apply for the essential licenses and permits you need.